Commercial Assessed Valuation

 Please note that Q1, Q2, Q3, and Q4 refer to the first, second, third, and fourth quarters of the Fiscal Year.
 The City’s Fiscal Year runs from October 1st – September 30th and is denoted by FY.

 It is important to note that the anticipated impact on this measure following the annexation of Greatwood and New Territory is a decline in commercial assessed valuation as a percentage of the City's tax roll.
 This decline is due to the fact that both Greatwood and New Territory have high residential land use of more than 90% of their existing tax roll.
+To account for this, the FY2018 target has been updated to 31%.
+Actual figures for FY2018 will be available in the fourth quarter upon receipt of the certified tax rolls.

 The City of Sugar Land’s commercial property tax revenue, percentage change, and assessed valuation of commercial property as a percentage of the tax roll as reported annually by the Fort Bend County Central Appraisal District.